-Please consult your Employer for your Calendar Year Deductible.
+For Covered Members not participating in a Qualified High Deductible Plan, please consult your Employer for your specific Calendar Year Deductible.
 The Calendar Year Deductible shall be applied to the amount of covered medical expenses that are incurred each calendar year.
+For these Covered Members, it is important to know that only costs incurred under the Major Medical benefit count towards your Calendar Year Deductible, and that the Office Visit copay does NOT count towards your Calendar Year Deductible.

-Each Covered Member shall satisfy the \$500, \$1,200 or \$2,000 Individual Calendar Year Deductible, or up to a Family Maximum Deductible of \$6,000, before a Covered
+Each Covered Member shall satisfy the \$500, \$1,200 or \$2,000 Individual Calendar Year Deductible, or up to a Family Maximum Deductible of \$6,000, before a Covered Members benefits will begin.
+Under Family Coverage, each member must meet their own Individual Calendar Year Deductible until the total amount of the costs paid towards the Individual Calendar Year Deductible collectively meet the overall Family Maximum Deductible for the same Calendar Year.